The slice and kick serve are 2 of the most effective serve techniques in tennis, but which one is the best?

-Of the three types of serve; kick, flat and slice, the kick is the hardest to master, and requires a lot of practice to use it effectively.
+Of the three types of serve; kick, flat, and slice, the kick is the hardest to master, and requires a lot of practice to use effectively.

 Once hit, the ball will tend to swing right to left in the air (opposite for lefties).